elanlb/WebCAD/README.md

 # WebCAD
-WebCAD is a web app written in JavaScript and PHP that uses [THREE.js](https://threejs.org) for rendering and [csg.js](https://github.com/evanw/csg.js) for geometry.
+WebCAD is a web app written in JavaScript that uses [THREE.js](https://threejs.org) for rendering and [csg.js](https://github.com/evanw/csg.js) for geometry.

 When it is fully working, it will be live on 000webhost.